 Be brave!
 It’s not as scary as you think!
 Really.
 There were a few days right away that really made me nervous, and going anywhere was a huge feat!
 But I talked it over with the kids (mainly Luke) and we just went for it!
 It feels a little bit like Russian roulette, never knowing who’s going to break down, run away, be unexpectedly hungry, or urgently have to go potty.
 The first few outings to the doctor’s office were practice for us 🙂

-TWO Don’t sweat the small stuff.
+Don’t sweat the small stuff.
 Maybe any sort of parenting will en you up in this conclusion, but if I got too hung up on every small detail, I would go crazy.
 Sometimes I just have to let something go, sometimes I won’t catch it all, it’s a marathon, not a sprint..

-THREE The tide ebbs and flows, work with it.
+The tide ebbs and flows, work with it, roll with it.
 Maybe that’s a little abstract, but what I mean is that you’ll figure out each child in their separate seasons as time unfolds.
 When we first began the journey of three, Emma just needed to eat and sleep all day, I needed much rest, Kate was in a busy 18 month stage and Luke did well to have personal one-on-one attention.
 We hired a helper for one day a week and had other arrangements for little moments of respite here an there.
 It was HUGELY helpful.

-FOUR Receive help and enjoy it!
+Receive help and enjoy it!
 When James offers to take everyone on a Saturday so I can do everything or nothing at all, I learned after modestly declining once to never under any circumstances do that again.. enjoy the help moments and do whatever you want to—whether sleep, Netflix, cleaning, working out, no expectations.

-And then, as much as you can, figure out the right gear.
+Lastly, as much as you can, figure out the right gear.
 I say this because you don’t always know what works for your family or your kids until you’re in the moment, but these ones have helped us!

 TWO Sleeping arrangements.
 Because most of our stuff was already falling apart from the two “big” kids, or already had because they were hand-me-downs even before us, I knew I needed to reassess what sort of sleeping gear I would need.
-I wanted a Moses basket for the beginning months, and one with a stand so I could have a spot downstairs to set her down.
+I wanted a Moses basket for the beginning months, and one with a stand so I could have a spot downstairs to set baby down.
 I went with this one and we use it for daytime and nighttime sleep (I found the stand there too).

 FOUR Backpacks.
-Instead of a diaper bag that I carry around, I decided that I would rather have a small purse and keep all of the kiddo’s stuff portioned out to each one’s own backpack.
+Instead of a diaper bag, I went with a backpack this time—for myself and for the big kids that are old enough to carry their own items.
 Luke easily grabs his and he uses it for preschool or for days we want to pack a few books or toys or snacks.
+I’ve also slid in an extra pair of shorts and some flushable wipes, just in case.
 Kate is able to carry hers and I keep her diapers/wipes and a few things in there for her.
-Emma’s has a change of clothes and diapers/wipes.
-I still carry hers of course, but I can hook it to her car seat and it generally stays in the car or I toss it in the bottom of the stroller.
-I opted for the Fjallraven Mini Kanken because the colors are so sweet and they seem great quality and (I hope) will last a long time.
-I hear they are great to find second hand as well!
+I keep Emma’s items in my bag, but she has a pack waiting for her when she’s ready.
+I opted for the Fjallraven Mini Kanken for the kids because the colors are classic and they are great quality.